-From a general perspective, data transformation helps businesses take raw structured or unstructured data and transform it for further processing, including analysis, integration, and visualization.
+From a general perspective, data transformation helps businesses take raw data (structured or unstructured) and transform it for further processing, including analysis, integration, and visualization.
 All teams within a company’s structure benefit from data transformation, as low-quality unmanaged data can negatively impact all facets of business operations.
 Some additional benefits of data transformation include:

-Before examining the various data transformation processes, it is important to take a step back and look at the data integration process.
+Before examining the various ways to transform data, it is important to take a step back and look at the data integration process.
 Data integration processes multiple types of source data into integrated data, during which the data undergoes cleaning, transformation, analysis, loading, etc. With that, we can see that data transformation is simply a subset of data integration.

 Data integration as a whole involves extraction, transformation, cleaning, and loading.
 Over time, data scientists have combined and rearranged these steps, consequently creating four data integration processes: batch, ETL, ELT, and real-time integration.

 Another common method is batch data integration, which involves moving batches of stored data through further transformation and loading processes.
 This method is mainly used for internal databases, large amounts of data, and data that is not time-sensitive.